kennedymartin/portfolio/README.md

 ## Description

 _This portfolio presents facts about Kennedy Martin's interests & background.
 It also showcases projects that she has completed.
-This portfolio is an exercise in HTML, CSS, & Bootstrap._
+This project is an exercise in HTML, CSS, & Bootstrap.
+Link to portfolio site [here](https://github.com/kennedymartin/portfolio)._

 ## Setup/Installation Requirements

 * _Clone this repository._
+* _Open file named "index.html" in a web browser of your choice._

 ## Technologies Used